Charles Wuorinen: Criticism

 Wuorinen was criticized as intolerant and hostile in his writings toward people with differing views on music.
 In 1963, he wrote in Perspectives on New Music, "I must unequivocally state that pitch serialization is no longer an issue", and that young composers should be "acting out the implications of the older generation's work".
 For Richard Taruskin, such statements imply a totalitarian view that only twelve-tone composers are to be regarded as composers.
 Taruskin has described similar statements as "fantasies of infantile omnipotence".

 In 1971, the Columbia University music faculty denied Wuorinen tenure, which he attributed to "hostility to the present, and those who advocate it in music".
 Others have attributed the decision to Wuorinen's intolerant and arrogant attitude.

 The opening paragraph of Simple Composition has been controversial.
 Taruskin describes it as another example of Wuorinen's contempt for music outside the 12-tone system.

-In a 1988 interview, Wuorinen said, "I feel what I do is right [...] pluralism [i.e. non-serial music] has gone too far", and criticized views on which "the response of the untutored becomes the sole criterion for judgment".
+In a 1988 interview, Wuorinen said, "I feel what I do is right [...] pluralism has gone too far", and criticized views on which "the response of the untutored becomes the sole criterion for judgment".
 Rather, he suggested, "I would try to change the present relationship of the composer to the public from one in which the composer says: 'please, judge me,' to one in which I say: 'I have something to show you and offer my leadership.'"

-More recently, Wuorinen called the term serialism "almost without meaning", a claim that has also been criticized.
+More recently, Wuorinen called the term serialism "almost without meaning", a statement that has also been criticized.
 In a 2005 interview, when asked if he was a serialist composer, he restated this opinion:

 In 2018, Wuorinen denounced the Pulitzer Prize jury for awarding its music award to hiphop artist Kendrick Lamar, telling the New York Times the decision constituted "the final disappearance of any societal interest in high culture."